 Please help us share God's truths and hope in Christ.

-Was Jesus born in a stable?
+Many have Nativity scenes that feature a stable as Jesus’ birthplace, but was Jesus born in a stable?
 Or could it have been a cave?
 Or a house?
-The easy answer to this is, we do not know.
-We can’t be certain because the Bible does not specifically answer this question.
-However, we can reason through this, using the Bible, and we can consider where Jesus might have been born.
+The easy answer to this is that we don’t know.
+We can’t be sure because the Bible does not explicitly tell us.
+However, we can reason.
+Using the Bible, we can consider where Jesus was most likely born.

 A Stable or a Cave?

-While traditionally Jesus’ birthplace is said to be a stable, many think that Jesus might have been born in a cave.
-There are historical records to suggest that during the first-century animals were also kept in caves.
-Again, the Bible does not tell what type of building sheltered Mary, Joseph, and Jesus.
-It only tells that Jesus was laid in a manger, a phatne, a crib for fodder or a stall.
+Historical records suggest that animals were also kept in caves during the first century.
+Therefore, some suppose that Jesus was born in a cave.
+Again, the Bible does not tell what type of building sheltered Mary, Joseph, and Jesus when He was born.
+It only records that Jesus was laid in a manger, a phatne, a crib for fodder, or a stall.

 A House?